sdailey/kiwi/README.md

 # kiwi conversations (archived)

-To see a demo video and what the project's homepage looked like, visit https://www.metafruit.com/kiwi/ (the project has since been retired).
+To see a demo video or get an idea of what the project was about, visit its old homepage https://www.metafruit.com/kiwi/ (the project has since been retired) or check out its Product Hunt debut https://www.producthunt.com/products/kiwi-3/launches/kiwi-conversations.

 # original readme: